uvaai/dpl/_schedules/Fall 2021/syllabus.md

 : This is about how readable your code is for other people.
-For example, using clear variable names, adding comments and adding whitespace to separate blocks of code, all can help with the readability.
+For example, using clear variable names, adding comments and adding whitespace to separate blocks of code can all help to make your code more readable.

+Throughout the modules more design and style concepts will be explained.
+You are expected to apply these concepts in your code from that point onward.

 If you've completed the entire module and your code produces the correct output, your grade starts at 6.
 The remainder of your grade is then